KIKYOUWY/VID-AMTF/README.md

-## An Asymmetric Multi-Task Network with Spatial Alignment and Scene-Decoupled Fusion for Visible-Infrared Object Detection
+## An Asymmetric Multi-Task Framework with Spatial Alignment and Gaussian Soft Detection-Oriented Fusion for Visible-Infrared Object Detection
 ## The code will be released soon
 ## Abstract
 ![](Figs/Fig.1.png)